 Amnesia: The Dark Descent Review

-Amnesia shows you what fear is and continues to punish you while you tremble in the shadows.
-Containing oppressive settings and clever puzzles
+Shows you what fear is and continues to punish you while you tremble in the shadows

 Amnesia: The Dark Descent is a brilliant follow up game from Frictional Games after their successful Penumbra games.
 The mechanics feel similar to the Penumbra games albeit controlling the player more and displaying some truly oppressive and terrifying situations.
 You are Daniel and have just awoken in an ancient castle with no memory of what has happened.
 Exploring the castle in a first person view you find notes left by yourself telling you that you have taken an Amnesia potion to forget something terrible.
 The rest of the game will reveal what that terrible thing is and do it while scaring the hell out of you.
 Even in the darkness you will be solving a series of sensible puzzles linked by objects and messages scattered around the castle.
 Like the Penumbra games you use your cursor as a virtual hand to pickup objects and to open and close doors adding a bit more connection to the environment.
 Light plays an important role for stealth and maintaining Daniel’s sanity.